Japanese / English

 … We successfully digitized all objects within the museum’s paintings (about 250 objects).

-We have worked with a wide variety of institutions abroad, including the Grand Egyptian Museum, East London University, Xi’an Jiaotong University, University of New South Wales, City University of Hong Kong, Republic of Korea National University, and Sherwood Digital Images, Inc.
+We have worked with a wide variety of institutions abroad, including the Grand Egyptian Museum, East London University, Xi’an Jiaotong University, University of New South Wales, City University of Hong Kong, Republic of Korea National University, SunM Color Co., Ltd., and others.

 Kyushu National Museum (2013-)